SilentVoid13/Silent_Packer/README.md

 ## License

-Silent_Crypt is licensed under the GNU AGPLv3 license.
-Refer to [LICENSE](https://github.com/SilentVoid13/Silent_Crypt/blob/master/LICENSE.txt) for more informations.
+Silent_Packer is licensed under the GNU AGPLv3 license.
+Refer to [LICENSE](https://github.com/SilentVoid13/Silent_Packer/blob/master/LICENSE.txt) for more informations.

 ## What is a packer ?

 > Binary packers alter the original binary data, and restore it (more or less) before execution.

-Silent_Crypt is a very basic and common packer, encrypting the code section from the binary (`.text`) and decrypting it before executing it.
+Silent_Packer is a very basic and common packer, encrypting the code section from the binary (`.text`) and decrypting it before executing it.
 This technique can be used to obfuscate the binary code to bypass antivirus or to make reverse engineering harder.
 Packers can also be used to compress a binary to reduce its size.

 You can find a more detailed stackoverflow post [here](https://reverseengineering.stackexchange.com/questions/1779/what-are-the-different-types-of-packers).

 ## File formats

-Silent_Crypt currently support the following file formats :
+Silent_Packer currently support the following file formats :

 - ELF64
 - ELF32